NewStrangeWorlds/neoVULCAN/docs_src/numerics.rst

      + \tfrac{1}{2}\Delta t\, \mathbf{g}_2.

-The matrix :math:`(\mathbf{I} - \gamma\Delta t\, J)` is the same in both stages, so it is LU-factorised once with ``dgbtrf`` and back-substituted twice with ``dgbtrs``.
-This is the dominant cost of a step and the main reason Ros2 is efficient.
+The matrix :math:`(\mathbf{I} - \gamma\Delta t\, J)` is the same in both stages, so it is LU-factorised once and back-substituted twice (see *Linear solve* below for the two available backends).
+The factorisation is the dominant cost of a step and the main reason Ros2 is efficient.

 The embedded first-order estimate :math:`\mathbf{n}^{*}_{k+1} = \mathbf{n}_k + \Delta t\, \mathbf{g}_1`